restic/restic/doc/050_restore.rst

     Now serving /tmp/backup at /mnt/restic
     Don't forget to umount after quitting!

-Mounting repositories via FUSE is not possible on Windows and OpenBSD.
+Mounting repositories via FUSE is not possible on OpenBSD, Solaris/illumos and Windows.

 Restic supports storage and preservation of hard links.
 However, since hard links exist in the scope of a filesystem by definition, restoring